mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 Here is an explanation of each option:

 * `callbackURLBase`.
 It's the host/port parts of the URL used as prefix for Oauth callbacks.
 This should be changed to your server's IP in production.
-This is necessary because 2-way authentication methods always end up redirecting to a specific URL.
+This is necessary because two-legged authentication methods always end up redirecting to a specific URL.

 * `recoverURLexpiry`.
 The number of seconds the recover URL will work for